 which will be used as part of the master key for the encrypted

-provider mounted under /private
+provider mounted under /private.
+The key

 file will provide some random data used to encrypt the master